Miami Vice: Production

 In keeping with the show's title, most episodes focus on combating drug trafficking and prostitution.
 Episodes often end in an intense gun battle, claiming the lives of several criminals before they can be apprehended.
 An undercurrent of cynicism and futility underlies the entire series.
 The detectives repeatedly refer to the "Whac-A-Mole" nature of drug interdiction, with its parade of drug cartels quickly replacing those that are apprehended.
 Co-executive producer Yerkovich explained:

-The choice of music and cinematography borrowed heavily from the emerging New Wave culture of the 1980s.
-As such, segments of Miami Vice sometimes used music-based stanzas, a technique later featured in Baywatch.
-As Lee H. Katzin, one of the show's directors, remarked, "The show is written for an MTV audience, which is more interested in images, emotions and energy than plot and character and words."
-These elements made the series into an instant hit, and in its first season saw an unprecedented fifteen Emmy Award nominations.
+One of the show's directors, Lee H. Katzin, stated that "The show is written for an MTV audience, which is more interested in images, emotions and energy than plot and character and words."
+These elements helped make the series an instant hit.
+Its first season saw an unprecedented 15 Emmy Award nominations.
 While the first few episodes contain elements of a standard police procedural, the producers soon abandoned them in favor of a more distinctive style.
 Influenced by an Art Deco revival, no "earth tones" were allowed to be used in the production by executive producer Michael Mann.
 A director of Miami Vice, Bobby Roth, recalled:

 Miami Vice was one of the first American network television programs to be broadcast in stereophonic sound.
 It is mixed in stereo for its entire run.
+Each episode of the series cost $2 million.

 Casting

 Nick Nolte and Jeff Bridges were considered for the role of Sonny Crockett, but since it was not lucrative for film stars to venture into television at the time, other candidates were considered.
 Mickey Rourke was also considered for the role, but he turned down the offer.
 Larry Wilcox, of CHiPs, was also a candidate for the role of Crockett, but the producers felt going from one police officer role to another would not be a good fit.
 After dozens of candidates and a twice-delayed pilot shooting, Don Johnson and Philip Michael Thomas were chosen as the vice cops.
 For Johnson, who was by then 34 years old, NBC had particular doubts about the several earlier unsuccessful pilots in which he starred.
+But Yerkovich was convinced about Don Johnson being the right person for the role.
+He asked to read the scripts of Johnson's work on those failed shows.
+He reported back that the scripts were the problem, not the actor, and NBC acquiesced.
 Jimmy Smits played Eddie Rivera, Crockett's ill-fated partner, in the pilot episode.

 After two seasons, Don Johnson threatened to walk from the series as part of a highly publicized contract dispute.
 The network was ready to replace him with Mark Harmon, who had recently departed St. Elsewhere, but the network and Johnson were able to resolve their differences and he continued with the series until its end.